holoviz/panel/doc/getting_started/index.md

 The getting started guides are for those who would like to **quickly try out Panel** and **explore the features and strengths of Panel**.

-As the next step after this Getting Started guide, we recommend learning the basics of Panel systematically via the *in depth* [*Basic Tutorial](../tutorials/basic/index.md).

 ---

 ::::{grid} 1 2 2 3